-After adding a measurement parameter, a Trend can be used to observe the long-term change of the selected measurement value over time.
+After adding a measurement parameter, a Trend can be used to observe the

 - A. Measurement parameter display area

 - B. Trend plot display area

 - C. Extend the range of time.
 Touch it to expand the time range.

 - D. Current value

 - E. Maximum value

 - F. Minimum value

 - G. Average value

 - H. Reset statistics